amankrsingh1812/OS-LAB/OS Lab 2/OS Lab 2 Report.md

   return getNumProc();
 }
 ```
-The main code for this syscall can be found in the file `proc.c`.
-We have looped through all the slots of the `ptable's proc array` of the  and incremented the counter when we found a proc slot with a state other than UNUSED.
+The function `getNumProc` contains the main code for this syscall can be found in the file `proc.c` at line 546.
+We have looped through all the slots of the `ptable's proc array` of the  and incremented the counter whenever we find a proc slot with a state other than UNUSED.
 Before iterating through the `proc` array we acquired the lock and released it after it.
 This is done to ensure that another process doesn't modify the ptable while we are iterating through it.
 ```C
 // proc.c
 int                                         // line 546